elliottlaett/TextTimer/README.md

 # TextTimer
-Sends a text on given time and date from android.
-Application works but only with one "alarm" at the time and is not complete.
-When text message is sent it also plays a litte song.
-The application works even when the app i not on.
+An android application that sends a text message on given time and date.
+Application works but only with one "alarm" at the momemt and is not complete, this is the first version and will be updated by time, smaller adjustments like some exception handling will be dealt with in the near future.
+The message is sent even when the app i not focused or on.